P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * Mantle - A library mod.

+* Macaw's Bridges - A simple mod that adds a lot of bridges!

+* Macaw's Doors - Adds vanila doors with every wood color and new unique doors!

+* Macaw's Roofs - Build roofs with actual roofs instead of stairs!

+* Macaw's Windows - Adds over 100 windows into Minecraft!
+With all logs and planks variations.

+* More Buckets - Adds a bunch of useful buckets for different materials!

 * Max Potion ID Extender - Lifts the potion ID limit from 255 to basically unlimited

 * Mekanism - High-tech machinery, powerful energy generation, fancy gadgets and more.
 Now on Curse!